 The Institute of Behavioral Research and Therapy (IBRT) is a non-profit organization, founded in 1992.
 Its main aim was to disseminate CBT in Greece, by providing high standards clinical training and accessible quality psychotherapy services.

-In 2012, changes in Greek legislation led IBRT to create the Association of Cognitive – Behavioural Studies (ACBS), a state-accredited centre for lifelong learning, which offers all training activities since then.
+In 2012, changes in Greek legislation led IBRT to create the Association of Cognitive – Behavioural Studies (ACBS), which offers all training activities since then.
 IBRT held its research and publication activities and its operation as a Psychotherapy Center.

 IBRT’s, current purpose is twofold: on one hand to provide high-quality psychotherapy services accessible to the public, and on the other hand to promote clinical research on the field of CBT in Greece.